-As you can imagine, several reasons can prevent a parcel of commercial real estate from being sold.
-However, among those myriad problems, are five which are the most common causes that prevent commercial properties from being sold.
+There are countless problems that can prevent a commercial property from being sold.
+However, among those myriad issues, there are five which are, by far, the most common that prevent the successful sale of commercial property.

-If your commercial property didn't get sold, or if you're considering the sale of your commercial property, you'll benefit from this article.
+If your commercial property didn't get sold, or if you're considering the sale of your commercial property, this article is worth reading.

 By the way, the information in this article applies equally to leasing commercial property.

 5. Poor Advertising

 Unless prospective buyers know that your commercial property is for sale, your property won't be sold.
 The only way prospective buyers are going to learn about the availability of your property is through advertising.